 - Retention and Destruction.
 Confidential data becomes more vulnerable to mishandling the longer it sits around.
 Data retention policies are useful documents that deal with complex issues of maintaining information for a pre-determined length of time.
 In the coming months, Becker will be creating a formal retention and destruction plan with details on how long information should be kept and the proper methods for destroying sensitive information.

 - Awareness and Training.
-In the next few months, the College will be deploying an on-line compliance and training tool called MOAT, which will include Information Security Training.
-In addition, the Office of Information Technology will also send out routine newsletters sharing information on new policies, best practices and other helpful information that will keep institutional information secure.
+On a yearly basis, all full-time employees are required to review Information Security Training and comply with the College's various policies through an on-line compliance and training tool called MOAT.
+In addition, the College sends out routine newsletters sharing information on new policies, best practices and other helpful information that will keep institutional information secure.
 Please visit the Awareness and Training section of this web site for historical archives, best practices and FAQs relating to the various information security tools available to the community.